WillDetlor/TinyClojure/Readme.md

 Right now, the interpreter is "in progress", and it really just needs to get started, personal TODOs

+* merge builtin functions and other functions
-* variable argument lists to fn
+* variable length argument lists to fn
 * implement scopes
+* parser doesn't understand floating point values

 * full numeric stack.
-Only cater for integers and floats right now
+Only cater for integers and floats right now, need fractions
 * Test suite.
 This is sadly lacking right now.
 * refactoring.
 C++ is not my "first language" in the programming world, so any refactors to make it more idiomatic would be appreciated.
 * Garbage collector.
 Right now there is no garbage collector to speak of.
 Objects collect until the interpreter destructs, then they are deleted.